ggaswint/ARIANNAanalysis/README.md

 **helpfulUtils.py**
 Some utility functions used by various scripts.

+**matplotlibrc**
+Nice figure setting provided by Christian Glaser.
+This makes all figures plotted using matplotlib have these default setting such as ticks facing inward, and grid set to True.
+To use this on a unix based system, copy this file to ".config/matplotlib/" which should be in your home directoy.

 **plotAmpResponse.py**
 Obtains from NuRadioReco and plots the ARIANNA 100, 200, and 300 series amplifier responses.